realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

-# From the Trenches: A Practical Guide to Prayer and Street Evangelism
+# From the Trenches: A Practical Guide to Prayer and Street Outreach

-## A Quick How-To On Street Preaching and Evangelism
+## A Quick How-To On Street Outreach

 ### Humbleberger Ministries

 ## Introduction

-Evangelism isn't reserved for the uniquely gifted; it's the call of every believer.
+Outreach isn't reserved for the uniquely gifted; it's the call of every believer.
 Whether you're reaching out to your neighbor, your coworker, or people on the street, the mission remains the same: to proclaim the transformative love of Messiah Yeshua with humility, grace, and boldness, trusting the Holy Spirit to work in hearts (Romans 1:16).

-This guide provides a practical, Spirit-filled roadmap for sharing the Gospel through prayer and street evangelism both at home and in public venues.
+This guide provides a practical, Spirit-filled roadmap for sharing the Good News through prayer and street outreach both at home and in public venues.

 ---